cheshire-cat-ai/docs/mkdocs/quickstart/introduction.md

 We will be transforming the Cat into a sock seller.
 More in detail, we will upload some knowledge (documents) about socks knitting.
 Also, the Cat will be able to tell the price of socks according to the requested color (using a `Tool`).
-In the end, we will transform the sock seller into a poetic socks seller, changing it personality (using a `Hook`).
+In the end, we will transform the sock seller into a poetic socks seller, changing its personality (using a `Hook`).

 The example is light and fun, it should give you an idea of what is possible.